The Apple Watch is inching toward becoming a medical device

 Two years later, Apple called its watch "the ultimate device for a healthy life," emphasizing water resistance for swimmers and built-in GPS for tracking runs or cycling workouts.
 In February, the company announced that the watch would track skiing and snowboarding runs , including data on speed and vertical descent.

-The latest Apple Watch version unveiled Wednesday is pushing the health envelope even further — in particular by taking electrocardiograms, or EKGs, on the device, a feature given clearance by the U.S. Food and Drug Administration, Apple said.
-The watch will also watch for irregular heartbeats and can detect when the wearer has fallen, the company said.
+The latest version, unveiled Wednesday, is pushing the health envelope even further — in particular by taking electrocardiograms, or EKGs, on the device, a feature given clearance by the U.S. Food and Drug Administration, Apple said.
+The watch will also monitor for irregular heartbeats and can detect when the wearer has fallen, the company said.

-EKGs are important tests of heart health that typically require a doctor visit.
-The feature gained an onstage endorsement from Ivor Benjamin, a cardiologist who heads the American Heart Association, who said such real-time data would change the way doctors work.
+EKGs are important tests of heart health and typically require a visit to the doctor.
+The feature gained an onstage endorsement from Ivor Benjamin, a cardiologist who is president of the American Heart Association.
+He said such real-time data would change the way doctors work.

-"This is enormous," Gartner analyst Tuong Nguyen said of the Apple Watch's EKG feature.
-It could turn smartwatches "from something people buy for prestige into something they buy for more practical reasons," he said.
+"This is enormous," Gartner analyst Tuong Nguyen said of the EKG feature.
+He said it could turn smartwatches "from something people buy for prestige into something they buy for more practical reasons."

 It could also lead some health insurance plans to subsidize the cost of an Apple Watch, Nguyen said.
-That would help defray the $400 starting price for a device that still requires a companion iPhone that can now cost more than $1,000.
+That would help defray the $400 starting price for a device that still requires a companion iPhone, which can now cost more than $1,000.

 The watch will use new sensors on the back and on the watch dial.
-A new app will say whether each reading is normal or shows signs of atrial fibrillation.
-Atrial fibrillation is an irregular heart rate that increases the risk of heart complications, such as stroke and heart failure.
+A new app will say whether each reading is normal or shows signs of atrial fibrillation, an irregular heart rate that increases the risk of heart complications, such as stroke and heart failure.

 Apple says the heart data can be shared with doctors through a PDF file, though it's not yet clear how ready doctors are to receive a possible flood of new EKG data from patients — nor how useful they will find the electronic files.